SeaGL/seagl.github.io/_posts/2017-09-28-for_speakers.md

 ---

 Hello, SeaGL (or other conference!) speakers!
 Our big event is only a week away, so here's some information to help you prepare and be ready to go when you arrived.

+### A/V details

+All rooms will have HDMI connectors (though a few may also have VGA).
+Please come prepared with whatever adapters you'll need to hook up your laptop to the HDMI connector.
+If you forget your adapter, don't worry.
+We'll have a few on hand, just in case.

+Please format your slides for a XXXwhichone aspect ratio for best effect.

 ### Recording your talk